Cool girls don’t date nerdy guys.

-The rise of tech billionaires, and TBBT, have brought nerd guys to the brink of coolness.
+The rise of tech billionaires, and The Big Bang Theory, have brought nerd guys to the brink of coolness.
 They’re not all happy about their new status, and the swelling ranks of geek-wannabes.
 If you’re dating a true nerd (quiz), he’s likely to contemptuously dismiss fake-nerds.

 My wife thinks I’m a geek.
 Rather than the stereotype above, I prefer to think of my fellow geeks as people who are intensely alive, open-minded, unconventional and authentic.
 And apparently we’re good in the sack too!

-So, how do you handle a relationship with a nerdy guy?
+So, how should women handle a relationship with a nerdy partner?
 We’re discussing the stereotypical nerd/geek/dork, but you should take it all with a large dose of salt.
 Use these comments as a place to start but, as always, you’ll need to work it out for yourself.
 Make an effort to really know the person rather than the label.